DataDog/documentation/content/en/synthetics/api_tests/ssl_tests.md

 3. Specify how often you want your test to **re-send the notification message** in case of test failure.
 To prevent renotification on failing tests, leave the option as `Never renotify if the monitor has not been resolved`.

-Click on **Save** to save your test and have Datadog start executing it.
+Click **Save** to save your test and have Datadog start executing it.

 ## Variables

 ### Create local variables

-You can create local variables by clicking on **Create Local Variable** at the top right hand corner of your test configuration form.
+You can create local variables by clicking **Create Local Variable** at the top right hand corner of your test configuration form.
 You can define their values from one of the below available builtins:

 `{{ numeric(n) }}`
 : Generates a numeric string with `n` digits.